Harnessing Reasoning Trajectories for Hallucination Detection via Answer-agreement Representation Shaping: Proposed Framework:

-\begin{proposition} (Informal.)
-Let $y\in\{0,1\}$ be the truthfulness label.
-Define $e_\alpha := \inf_T \Pr\!\left(\mathbf{1}\{\alpha\ge T\}\neq y\right),$ the best achievable hallucination detection error if the stability score $\alpha$ were observed.
-There exists a constant $C >0$ and a detector $\hat{y}$ computable from a supervised probe on \model's shaped embeddings such that \end{proposition} \textbf{Implication.} Proposition~\ref{prop:agree_bound_main} links the hallucination detection error of a supervised probe on \model-shaped embeddings to two terms: a \emph{label-free} agreement-separation quantity $(1-\eta_\phi)$ and $e_\alpha$ that captures how informative stability $\alpha$ is for truthfulness.
+\paragraph{Implication.} Proposition~\ref{prop:agree_bound_main} links the hallucination detection error of a supervised probe on \model-shaped embeddings to two terms: a \emph{label-free} agreement-separation quantity $(1-\eta_\phi)$ and $e_\alpha$ that captures how informative stability $\alpha$ is for truthfulness.
 The first term is exactly what our shaping objective promotes, so improving $\eta_\phi$ tightens the bound.
 When stability is predictive of correctness (small $e_\alpha$, empirically verified in Section~\ref{sec:ablationstudy}), this implies that stronger agreement separation directly translates into lower hallucination detection error.
 Full statements and proofs are in Appendix~\ref{app:theory}.